dnoc/rss-viewer/README.md

 ## AI usage

 I used Copilot in VSCode for some code completion, but nothing too significant.
-I paired with the engineers I was interviewing with, and profread all AI code.
+I paired with the engineers I was interviewing with, and proofread all AI code.

 ## To Run